near/wallet-selector/packages/core/docs/api/transactions.md

 ### Actions

-Below are the 8 supported NEAR Actions used by `signAndSendTransaction` and `signAndSendTransactions`:
+Below are the 8 supported NEAR Actions used by `signAndSendTransaction`, `signAndSendTransactions` and `signAndSendTransactionAsync`:

 ```ts
 interface CreateAccountAction {